Political turmoil, corruption woes weigh on market — PSE chief

 “Earnings for index companies are up, with almost 17 percent for the first half,” he said.“The CIMEPA law, which reduced the stock transaction tax from 60 bps to 10 bps, was passed and was made effective [in] July.
 And in [July] we saw an increase in our volume,” he added, noting that trading volume rose 30.4 percent compared to the 2024 average daily volume.

 Moreover, foreign investor activity has been volatile.
-Monzon noted that the country recorded net foreign selling of ₱23.2 billion in 2024, though there was a brief uptick in July, with net foreign buying of ₱1.6 billion.
+Monzon noted that the country recorded net foreign selling of P23.2 billion in 2024, though there was a brief uptick in July, with net foreign buying of P1.6 billion.

 “After the corruption scandal erupted, this reverted back to net foreign selling for August and September.
 That's what's confronting our market now,” he said.